 Every year I attend a show with my dad and brother, they operate a stall for a week.
-A few years ago they had a good amount of their stock stolen in plain sight but they never saw this so since then we have operated a camera system.
+A few years ago they had a some of their stock stolen in plain sight but they never saw this so since then we have operated a camera system.

 The version 1.0 of this was built with 2x cheapo no brand 720p IP cameras and a Synology DS112J NAS this worked well but was kinda crap image quality wise and the cameras was plain flaky.
 And while the NAS is nice its simply too power hungry to run from our 12v system for a week (during the daytime) so a new setup was required.